tatmanblue/ironbar/docs/WORK.md

 ### Immeditate Steps:
 1. Fix interface mess.
 Some things have interfaces some do not and those same "somes" are injected or not
 2. Nodes talk to each other and know when they are up/down (done)
 3. Boot ledger reads/writes (done)
+4. Child nodes copy ledger and validate blocks on create (done)

 ### To completion Steps
-1. Node validate and approve
+1. Nodes validate and approve ledger

 ## Possible Extensions